Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • CoCo Ichibanya offers a vegan vegetable curry option.
 You can choose your spice level, and price is affordable.

 • Mos Burger has plant-based Green Burger made with soy patty and vegetables.
+Always double check in case they change their formula.

 If you’re craving other cuisines or having trouble finding vegan food, try ordering these dishes that are generally vegan by default (always good to check).